Fire Alarm Categories-Guide to BS5839

 Category P1 – Maximum property protection automated fire alarm system

-The purpose of P1 systems is to detect fires quickly and eliminate them before they can cause significant damage.
-By detecting them early enough, occupants can protect life and preserve critical business assets.
+The purpose of P1 systems is to detect fires quickly and extinguish them before they cause significant damage.
+By identifying fires early, they help protect lives and preserve crucial business assets.
+Essentially, P1 systems are part of business continuity planning, aiding in minimizing disruptions and reducing clean-up costs.

 Category P2 – Minimum property protection automated fire alarm system